staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 > If a variable in a different scope has the same name as a vault secret, the value stored in a narrower scope won't be used.
 For example, if there is a collection variable named `postman-api-key` and a vault secret also named `postman-api-key`, the collection value won't be used when the request runs.
 Learn how to [reference vault secrets](#use-vault-secrets) in Postman.

+### Compare vault secrets and variables

+Both vault secrets and variables enable you to store and reference sensitive data in your local instance of Postman.
+One may be a better fit than the other, depending on your use case or preferences. <!-- TBD -->

+Vault secrets enable you to store and reuse sensitive data in your local instance of Postman.

+[Variables](docs/sending-requests/variables/) enable you to store and reuse values in Postman so you can collaborate with your teammates and API consumers.

+* You can add sensitive data as the [current value](/docs/sending-requests/variables/#initial-and-current-values) of a variable, meaning the value is local to your instance of Postman and it isn't synced to the Postman cloud.
+You can choose to [persist a variable](/docs/sending-requests/variables/#sharing-and-persisting-data), which pushes the current value to the initial value.
+Note that the initial value is synced to the Postman cloud and shared with your team.
+* You can mask the initial and current values for all workspace members by setting the variable type as [secret type](/docs/sending-requests/variables/#variable-types).
+Note that all workspace users can unmask the values, and users with Editor access on a workspace can change the values.

 ## Access your Postman Vault

 To access your Postman Vault, select <img alt="Vault icon" src="https://assets.postman.com/postman-docs/icons/icon-vault.jpg#icon" width="12px"> **Vault** from the Postman footer.
 You can also use **Control+Shift+V** or **Ctrl+Shift+V** to access your Postman Vault.